isoper/fluffy-broccoli/content/team/bio/bruno.md

 As far as I can go, technology has always been part of my life.
-From my early days with my first computer using Linux, upto my professionnal carrer, passing by my time as a student at Pierre Et Marie University (Paris), I have developed a deep interest into technologies and building software.
+From my early days with my first computer using Linux, up to my professional career, passing by my time as a student at Pierre Et Marie University (Paris), I have developed a deep interest into technologies and building software.